Caries Risk Assessment

-More than 90% of adults have experienced dental caries before 30 years old.
+The National Institute of Dental and Craniofacial Research indicates 92% of adults 20-64 years of age have dental caries.
 Dental caries is defined as a transmissible localized infection caused by a multifactorial etiology linking complex risk factors and protective factors.
 In order for dental caries to develop, four interrelated factors must occur:

 Enamel is the most highly mineralized hard tissue in the body.
 The enamel matrix is made up of a protein network consisting of microscopic mineralized hydroxyapatite crystals arranged in rods or prisms.
 The protein network facilitates the diffusion of fluids, such as calcium and phosphate ions distributing these ions throughout the enamel.
-As carbohydrates are consumed by the host, the carbohydrates are broken down in the oral cavity by the protein enzyme amylase.
-This reaction causes lactic acid to be produced, thereby demineralizing the enamel matrix.
-If the demineralization of enamel is not reversed by the action of fluoride or calcium and phosphate ions, then the demineralization process continues further into the tooth structure, affecting the dentinoenamel junction (DEJ) and eventually the dentinal layer.
+As carbohydrates are consumed by the host, carbohydrates are broken down in the oral cavity by the protein enzyme amylase.
+This reaction causes lactic acid to be produced by microorganisms as an end-product, thereby demineralizing (removing calcium and phosphate) in the enamel matrix.
+If the demineralization of enamel is not reversed by the action of fluoride and/or calcium and phosphate ions, then the demineralization process continues further into the tooth structure, affecting the dentinoenamel junction (DEJ) and eventually the dentinal layer.
 The term “overt or frank” caries is used when it reaches the DEJ.

 There are three levels of preventive dentistry that the dental professional should understand when educating patients in the dental caries process.
 The first step is primary prevention.
 This initial phase includes the transmission of S. mutans bacteria via saliva.
 Primary prevention seeks to reduce the number of bacteria that cause dental caries, as well as using assessment tools to prevent future caries.
 The second step is secondary prevention, which prevents, arrests, or reverses the microbial shift before any clinical signs of the disease occur.
 The third step focuses on limiting or stopping the progression of the caries process by initiating remineralization therapy of existing lesions.